Should Ohio gun vendors include trigger locks with sale of firearm? - NewsBreak

 Not only could trigger locks circumvent a person’s attempts to defend themselves or others, but Dorr said HB 661 infringes upon the rights of private businesses.

-Requiring firearm vendors to provide a trigger lock with the sale of each gun is a slippery slope, Dorr said, to government authorities exercising control over private corporations in the U.S.Shootings, stabbings, fights and no liquor license get Columbus bar shut down
+Requiring firearm vendors to provide a trigger lock with the sale of each gun is a slippery slope, Dorr said, to government authorities exercising control over private corporations in the U.S.Hatchet attack in Ohio state park leads to shots fired

 “Once we open that door, you know, to mandating what businesses can and can’t sell, where does that end?”
 Dorr said.